fpm-git/Greenbone-Community-Edition-Helm/README.md

  # Helm chart for Greenbone Community Edition

- This helm chart is based off of this docker-compose file: https://greenbone.github.io/docs/latest/22.4/container/index.html#docker-compose-file

  This chart was developed to get working as fast as possible, there are things that can be improved on.

  ## A few things to note

+ ### Docker-compose
+ This helm chart is based off of this docker-compose file: https://greenbone.github.io/docs/latest/22.4/container/index.html#docker-compose-file.
+At least originally.
+File at location has been updated.
+So from now on keeping a copy of the docker composed used for last update here to better track changes.

  ### PG-GVM